Engineering Manufacturing (Electrical and Electronic) - Advanced Apprenticeship

 Modules and Assessment

 We use a variety of teaching methods to allow you to develop high level sector-specific skills.
 Your practical skills and competency will be supported and assessed by our assessor.
 The functional skills element of this qualification is delivered by specialist teachers, who will provide support either at the College or in the workplace.

 Specialist learning support is also available if required.

-You will be required to complete 20% of your learning outside of the workplace through knowledge upskilling, assignments and coaching.
-You will spend one day a week at College working towards your Technical Certificate - the knowledge element of the course.
+You must complete 20% of your learning outside of the workplace through knowledge upskilling, assignments and coaching.
+You will also spend one day a week at College working towards your Technical Certificate (the knowledge element of the course).